samarium-lang/Samarium/docs/null.md

 # Null

-The null value in Samarium is not represented by any symbol – in fact, it's represented by the lack of it:
+The null value in Samarium is not represented by any symbol—in fact, it's represented by the lack of it:
 ```sm
 x: /;
 y:;